Coronavirus: immigration questions and answers

 Update (03/04/2020): You can temporarily reduce the pay of your sponsored employees to 80% of their salary or £2,500 per month, whichever is the lower.
 Any reductions must be part of a company-wide policy to avoid redundancies and in which all workers are treated the same.
 These reductions must be temporary, and the employee’s pay must return to at least previous levels once these arrangements have ended.

-For more information regarding the effects Coronavirus will have on immigration law, contact or expert listed below and visit our coronavirus hub.
+For more information regarding the effects Coronavirus will have on immigration law, contact our expert listed below.

 Gateley Plc is authorised and regulated by the SRA (Solicitors' Regulation Authority).
 Please visit the SRA website for details of the professional conduct rules which Gateley Legal must comply with.